Education in China: Teachers

 In 1985, the government designated 10 September as Teachers' Day, the first festival day for any profession, and indicative of government efforts to raise the social status and living standards of teachers.

-The government has started the Nationwide Program of Network for Education of Teachers to improve the quality of teaching.
-It aims to modernize teachers' education through educational information, providing support and services for lifelong learning through the teachers' education network, TV satellite network, and the Internet and to greatly improve the teaching quality of elementary and high school faculty through large-scale, high-quality and high-efficiency training and continuous education.
+The government has started the Nationwide Program of Network for Education of Teachers to improve the quality of teaching on September 8 2003.
+It aims to modernize teachers' education through educational information, providing support and services for lifelong learning through the teachers' education network, TV satellite network, and the Internet to greatly improve the teaching quality of elementary and high school faculties.

 As required by state law, local governments are implementing teacher qualification systems and promoting in-service training for large numbers of school principals, so as to further improve school management standards.
 Currently, in schools of higher learning, professors and assistant professors account for 9.5 percent and 30 percent respectively.
 Young and middle-aged teachers predominate; teachers under age 45 account for 79 percent of total faculty, and under age 35 for 46 percent.
 Teachers in higher education constitute a vital contingent in scientific research, knowledge innovation, and sci-tech.
 Of all academicians in the Chinese Academy of Sciences, 40.7 percent (280) are in the higher education sector; for the Chinese Academy of Engineering the corresponding figure is 35.3 percent (234).

 Among the most pressing problems facing education reformers was the scarcity of qualified teachers, which has led to serious stunting of educational development.
 In 1986 there were about 8 million primary- and middle-school teachers in China, but many lacked professional training.
 Estimates indicated that in order to meet the goals of the Seventh Five-Year Plan and realize compulsory 9-year education, the system needed 1 million new teachers for primary schools, 750,000 new teachers for junior middle schools, and 300,000 new teachers for senior middle schools.